rogue0xbyte/ShardGuard/README.md

 traditional information flow control systems, ShardGuard avoids complex labeling and taint tracking, offering a more practical yet effective path to safe LLM-driven automation.

+SGTest - ShardGuard Testing framework is a simple script to feed a YAML file, run test-cases and capture relevant output.
+Mainly helps bulk-run ShardGuard with multiple prompts and capture metrics including time taken per-run, average run-time, success Rate, verbose errors and warnings.
+Can be easily extended to capture further required metrics.

 > **⚠️ Note**: This is a basic prototype of [a MCP security system](https://docs.google.com/document/d/1fB_DedbmW5E7MQSgXd98iNj9aQfXtajNKSEtAGUzLYI/edit?tab=t.0).
 > Don't use it for anything production.
 We're still testing things to see if this is a good approach!